IntelliSOFT-Consulting/ChurchLMS/README.md

 $ docker-compose up
 ```

-- You're up and running, on you browser open the project
+- You're up and running, on your browser open

 ```
 https://localhost:your-port/